jcdahlke/Homeschool-Lesson-Hub/README.md

 ## 3. Core Database Implementation (Project Scope)

 This project is fundamentally a database-driven application.
-I will be using PostgreSQL to demonstrate a variety of key database concepts.
+We will be using PostgreSQL to demonstrate a variety of key database concepts.

 * Database System: PostgreSQL (hosted on Supabase)